Updated: Jun 11

 2. Use your own time to make a difference.
 It is easy to say, “TD Ameritrade is doing something,” “Vanguard is diverse,” or “Schwab gives out scholarships”.
 These are great, but what is your firm doing?
 Go into underrepresented communities and schools and teach kids about credit, help them learn about the difference between subsidized and unsubsidized loans.
-How about, instead of going to a networking event, spending that time teaching a financial education course to parents at the school?
+How about, instead of going to a networking event, spending that time teaching a financial education course to parents at their kids grade or middle school?

 4. Allow what you learn to change your perspective and bring a lasting impact.

 Stop reading blog posts about exit plan strategies for maybe a month.
 I know some of you guys do it just so you can sound smart in front of other wealth managers.
 Actually spend time thinking about how you can make an impact in communities that are underrepresented.
 Go into it understanding that black kids are not dumb, and they do not need a “white savior.”
 They just need a chance.
 A lot of us did not have the same resources that our white peers did.
 Look at the difference in schools.
 I know it is easy to drive past “that side of town” passing judgment.
 But I think rapper Andy Mineo said it well,

 “You see them dudes on my block?
 They been selling them packs